cadeleinbach/Masters-Project/README.md

 # Masters-Project
 My master's project at UB researched noise-induced hearing loss using an animal model.
 I accounted for well-known strain and sex differences between mice.
 I was focused primarily on differences caused by varying time durations of noise exposure
+Each mouse needed to have their Auditory Brain Responses (ABRs) recorded at 5 different points throughout the period of noise exposure to measure their hearing loss.
+I formulated this table so that only the demographic information and the intended date for the first ABR needed to be entered.
+The rest of the dates were then generated from that initial point.